Driver-based Appium architecture for testing on iOS

 <parameter name="perfecto.additional.capabilities" value="{'useAppiumForWeb':true, 'useAppiumForHybrid':true, 'iOSResign':true}" />

-Migrate existing Perfecto Hybrid app automation scripts to the new architecture
+Migrate existing Perfecto hybrid scripts to the driver-based architecture

 ("WEBVIEW")